 What About Approach Shoes?

-In addition to the hybrids mentioned above, there is another category of trail shoes worth mentioning: approach shoes.
-As lightweight hiking shoes have become popular, many have embraced approach shoes as yet another option for longer hikes and backpacking expeditions.
+In addition to the hybrids mentioned above, approach shoes are another category worth mentioning.
+As lightweight hiking shoes have become popular, many have embraced approach shoes as another option for longer hikes and backpacking expeditions.
 Typically, this style of footwear is used for “approaching” rock climbs, where the hike to the climb itself may be steep and rocky.
-However, the sole is much less effective for traveling over dusty trails, mud, and snow, and as a result, approach shoes can feel rather slippery on these surfaces.
-The overall design also tends to be quite snug—ideal for added security while scrambling over rock, but often too constrictive for walking longer distances on flat trails (when feet start to swell).
-Further, the flat, stiff soles of some approach shoes can lead to sore feet after many miles, whereas the soles of trail runners and hiking shoes are more cushioned and flexible for added comfort.
+However, the sole is much less effective for traveling over dusty trails, mud, and snow, which means approach shoes can feel slippery on these surfaces.
+The overall design also tends to be quite snug—ideal for added security while scrambling over rock, but often too constrictive for walking longer distances on flat trails.
+The laces of approach shoes will often extend further down the shoe near the tip of the toe box for a more custom fit, which also may feel awkward over long miles.
+Further, the flat, stiff soles of some approach shoes can lead to sore feet after extended miles, whereas the soles of trail runners and hiking shoes are more cushioned and flexible.

-That said, approach shoes are a bit of a dark horse in the world of lightweight hikers.
-In fact, we think of a shoe like the La Sportiva TX3 as a best-of-both-worlds combination of hiking support, trail-running breathability, and rock-scrambling traction.
-Predictably, we recommend approach shoes for routes where scaling steep rocky slopes may be the main obstacle—the canyons of southern Utah, for example.
-We will also continually choose this style of shoe for approaching technical climbs.
+Overall, approach shoes are a bit of a dark horse in the world of lightweight hikers.
+In fact, we think of a shoe like the light and breathable La Sportiva TX4 EVO as a best-of-both-worlds combination of hiking support and rock-scrambling traction.
+We recommend approach shoes for routes where scaling steep rocky slopes may be the main obstacle, like the canyons of southern Utah.
+We will also choose this approach shoes for hiking to technical climbs.
 But for longer backpacking trips that aren’t particularly steep or rocky, we’ll still opt for the comfort, cushion, and trail traction of a pair of hiking shoes or trail runners.

 The Final Decision

-There are certainly a number of factors that go into deciding whether a hiking shoe, trail runner, or approach shoe is the best tool for the trail, and the details can be overwhelming.
+There are a number of factors that go into deciding whether a hiking shoe, trail runner, or approach shoe is the best tool for the trail, and the details can be overwhelming.
 But for the everyday adventurer, we’ve found it’s best to keep it simple: we recommend a hiking shoe for hiking, a trail runner for trail running, and an approach shoe for approaching climbs.
-Of course, for many hikers there are exceptions to the rule—many of which we mentioned above.
-If you’re a thru-hiker carrying a light load or a long-distance day hiker, a light and nimble trail-running shoe or trail runner/hiking shoe hybrid is worth considering.
+Of course, for many hikers, there are exceptions to the rule: If you’re an ultralight thru-hiker or a long-distance day hiker, a light and nimble trail running shoe or hiking shoe hybrid is worth considering.
 If your hikes feature peak bagging, class 3-4 scrambles, or ridge traverses, a tacky approach shoe might be your best bet.
 But if you’re an avid hiker or backpacker looking for the best combination of comfort, support and protection, durability, and traction, look no further than a lightweight hiking shoe.

 Whether you’re opting for traditional hiking shoes, trail runners, or approach shoes, below are our top selections for each category.
-For even more picks and in-depth information, see our articles on best hiking shoes, women's hiking shoes, trail running shoes, and approach shoes.
+For even more picks and in-depth information, see our articles on best hiking shoes, waterproof hiking shoeswomen's hiking shoes, trail running shoes, and approach shoes.

 Hiking Shoes

-Best overall: Salomon X Ultra 3 men's / X Ultra 3 women's
+Best Overall: Salomon X Ultra 5 GTX men's / X Ultra 5 GTX women's

-Best budget: Merrell Moab 2 Ventilator men's / Moab 2 Ventilator women's
+Best Budget: Merrell Moab 3 men's / Moab 3 women's

 Trail Runners for Hiking

-Best overall: Hoka Speedgoat 4 men's / Hoka Speedgoat 4 women's
+Best Overall: Hoka Speedgoat 6 men's / Hoka Speedgoat 6 women's

 Hybrids

-Best budget: Merrell Moab Speed Low men's / Moab Speed Low women's
+Best Budget: Merrell Moab Speed 2 Low men's / Moab Speed 2 Low women's

 Approach Shoes

-Best overall: La Sportiva TX4 men's / La Sportiva TX4 women's
+Best Overall: La Sportiva TX4 EVO men's / La Sportiva TX4 EVO women's

-Best hybrid approach shoe/trail runner: Scarpa Rapid men's / Scarpa Rapid women's
+Best Hybrid Approach Shoe/Trail Runner: Scarpa Rapid LT men's / Scarpa Rapid LT women's

 Powered by Drupal